 The most common type of content repurposing that businesses do is turning blog posts into an email series, or podcast, or PDF.
 Just remember that for this to be effective, you need to choose content that’s highly valuable and relevant to your target audience.

-If you’re interested in repurposing posts into an infographic but you don’t have a lot of graphic design experience, opt to use tools like Venngage or Canva.
+If you’re interested in repurposing posts into an infographic but you don’t have a lot of graphic design experience, opt to use tools like the infographic maker Venngage or Canva.

 #3.
 Ask for Reviews

 People trust reviews.
 Naturally, they’re more willing to believe the reviews other customers have left about you than any marketing material you could throw at them.

 Knowing this, why not include displaying reviews as part of your marketing strategy?
 It costs you virtually nothing to ask customers for their personal feedback about your products and services.
 Hopefully, you have a lot of happy old customers to make this approach more effective.